LouisEastt/Slave2/X__Week 11/README.md

 #### A fun speculative thought I had this week..
 Thinking about Olfaur Elliasons ["Ice Watch"](https://olafureliasson.net/archive/artwork/WEK109190/ice-watch) (2014)) <br />
 Could a surfboard be carved from large pieces of ice? <br />
-Craft a mould out of Polystyrene..
-I had hoped that the form may be able to pop out..
+I crafted a mould out of Polystyrene..
+Hoping that the form may be able to pop out..

 ![IMG_9021 2](https://user-images.githubusercontent.com/68723193/96192569-02b52580-0f92-11eb-9413-4af9ed5289ed.JPG)
 ![IMG_9038](https://user-images.githubusercontent.com/68723193/96192578-08ab0680-0f92-11eb-90c5-1b6a157175f6.JPG)